youngInnovator/Blog-RestAPI/README.md

 ## Requirements
 1. Java - 1.8.x
 2. Maven - 3.x.x
-3. Mysql - 5.x.x
+3. MySQL - 5.x.x

 ## Steps to Setup
 ### 1. Clone the application
   - clone this project into your local directory:
   `git clone https://github.com/youngInnovator/Blog-RestAPI.git`
-### 2. Create Mysql database
+### 2. Create MySQL database
-In order to achive persistance this project relies on MySQL.
+In order to achieve persistence this project relies on MySQL.

 [MySQL](https://dev.mysql.com/downloads/) version 5.6 or better.
-If you have docker installed it might be useful to run the database as a [container](https://hub.docker.com/_/mysql/).
+If you have Docker installed it might be useful to run the database as a [container](https://hub.docker.com/_/mysql/).

 Create the database for MySQL using following steps.
 ```mysql